Board members representing the environmental sector, which includes non-profit environmental or conservation organizations:

 His industry Board affiliations include American Forest & Paper Association (AF&PA past chairman), National Council for Air and Stream Improvement (NCASI), Grocery Manufacturers Association (GMA), and Students in Free Enterprise (SIFE).

-Jonathan Haufler is currently the Executive Director of the Ecosystem Management Research Institute, an independent non-profit institute that specializes in conducting large scale conservation planning especially using an ecosystem-based approach.
+Jonathan Haufler is President of The Wildlife Society, and is currently the Executive Director of the Ecosystem Management Research Institute, an independent non-profit institute that specializes in conducting large scale conservation planning especially using an ecosystem-based approach.
 He has held this position for the past 13 years.
 Prior to this position, he worked for 7½ years as the Manager of Wildlife and Ecology Programs for Boise Cascade Corporation and for 14 years as a Professor of Wildlife Ecology at Michigan State University (including time as an assistant professor, associate professor and full professor).
 He has a B.S. in wildlife management from the University of New Hampshire, an M.S. in wildlife management from Virginia Tech, and a Ph.D. in wildlife biology from Colorado State University.
-He has been active in The Wildlife Society and is currently president-elect of this Society.

 Steven W. Koehn